fr-ser/go-migrations/README.md

 ## TODOs

-- Apply "Prepare" Scripts.
-Is this used?
+- Progress report for apply all